2 Colorado Cities Crack Top 100 Places To Retire In US

 “Despite the sprawl, people regularly stop to say hello to someone they know at their neighborhood brewery or grocery store.
 That’s the small-town scene the city aims to preserve,” U.S. News contributor Seth Boster wrote in part.

-Boulder was described as a place, among others things, as an outlet for residents and people seeking opportunities for personal wellness.
+Boulder was described, among others things, as an outlet for residents and people seeking opportunities for personal wellness.

 “Boulder has opportunities from forest bathing and free meditation sessions to an abundance of marijuana dispensaries, spas and alternative health care studios,” U.S. News managing editor Katy Marquardt wrote in part.